JCGonzaga01/jcTV/README.md

-## This is a simple VOD (Video-On-Demand) app design and functionalities.
+## This is a simple VOD (Video-On-Demand) app with functionalities.

 The project is build using **ReactJS** and maximizing the capabilities of **ReactHooks** and **TypeScripts**.
 Also components are implemented purely using **VanillaJS**.
 ##